Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**06/07/2020**
+* Completed Codecademy: Code Foundations!
+* I've thought about documenting what I've learnt here, though I'm not sure it's a good place.
+The Netflix recommendation engine personalizes our experiences!
+I learned about the data science process and its applications.

 **06/06/2020**
 * Codecademy - Survey of Data Science is giving me a tough time, as it is uncharted territory.
 I'm putting extra effort into absorbing the knowledge because data science can be applied to anything with enough domain expertise.
 * Reviewed The HTML Handbook notes and Anki